mixxxdj/website/content/news/XXXX-XX-XX-zulip-3000_members.md

 In addition to the web interface, Zulip has also a nice mobile app forAndroid or iOS.
 It has recently received mayor update, a full Flutter rewrite with fast natively compiled code.
-This allows to stay in touch while commuting or similar.
+This allows to stay in touch easily while commuting or when away from a desktop.

+New contributors might be sceptical of using a niche FOSS tool like Zulip.
+But we got feedback that they later consider it as one of the best tool for managing communication across projects.
+The growing number of members confirms this.

 ### Conclusion